hjespers/teslams-rdkafka/README.md

 In addition to putting your password as a command line option or a file, you can alternatively use the $TSLA_USERNAME and $TSLA_PASSWORD environment variables.
 These environment variable allow the execution of these apps in Heroku or other Platform-as-a-Service providers.

-# rdkstreaming.js - Capture and log real-time telemetry to Apache Kafka for analytics
+# teslams-rdkafka - Capture and log real-time telemetry to Apache Kafka for analytics

 An application which uses the TESLA HTTP Long Polling "STREAMING" API to get continuous telemetry from a Tesla Model S or Model X.
 A valid teslamotors.com login and password is required and must be provided on the command line options.